txus/niki/Readme.md

 Niki is a Ruby DSL to describe and play musical pieces.

-Its name comes from the [world-famous band Niki](http://niki.fm) which I happen to be part of.
+Its name comes from the [world-famous band Niki](http://niki.fm) which I happen to be part of :D

-It leverages Giles Bowkett's [Archaeopteryx]( https://github.com/gilesbowkett/archaeopteryx) to send MIDI output to other programs accepting MIDI inputs (Ableton Live, Reason, Garage Band...), which will actually play the song.
+It leverages Ari Russo's [Unimidi]( https://github.com/arirusso/unimidi) to send MIDI output to other programs accepting MIDI inputs (Ableton Live, Reason, Garage Band...), which will actually play the song.

 To see what the DSL looks like, take a look at the [example song](https://github.com/txus/niki/blob/master/examples/my_song.rb).

-## Caveats

-* It runs only in Ruby 1.8.7 (due to the dependency on Archaeopteryx) :(
-* I've tested this only in Snow Leopard, but it should run in more platforms.
-  If your platform is not supported it's because Archaeopteryx doesn't support it yet.
+Thanks to Unimidi, it works on all major platforms (Linux, OSX and Windows).
+To ensure Niki will run on your platform (I've personally tested it with OSX only), please look at the [Unimidi repo at Github](https://github.com/arirusso/unimidi) for instructions about your specific platform.

+Currently niki runs (at least) on Ruby MRI versions 1.8.7 and 1.9.2.

 ## Run the example song